Kelly E. Anderson, PhD, Roanoke College

 Many lubricants are made of petroleum-derived components and a common class of components is hydrocarbons, or molecules made completely of carbon and hydrogen.
 Experimental studies have shown that hydrocarbon liquids tend to form solid-like layers next to solid surfaces.
 This behavior has been observed in several simulation studies as well and is not limited to hydrocarbon liquids.
-The goal of this work is to examine how the presence of a solid substrate influences the structural properties of a liquid film in the vicinity of a surface.
+Our previous work has shown that solid-like layers form in binary mixtures and that the longer alkane is preferentially adsorbed at the surface even when the two alkanes vary by one methylene unit.
+We have also shown that molecular architecture plays a role in adsorption at the surface.
+In mixtures, the molecule with the longer straight chain segment is more concentrated next to the surface.
+This year, we built on work started last summer as we continue to examine how the presence of a solid substrate influences the structural properties of a liquid film in the vicinity of a surface.